Carling Beer Button

 Strategy, UX & UI Design and development

-The mainstream larger is category in decline and the only way to grow in a declining category is to drive consumer choice over the competition.
+The mainstream lager category is in decline and the only way to grow in a declining category is to drive consumer choice over the competition.

 We know that choice or loyalty is less straightforward than “if a consumer likes your brand, they will buy your product everytime”.
 Admittedly, there exists strict loyalists but the greater proportion of our consumers will cycle through a handful of preferred lagers.